tdep-developers/tdep-tutorials/00_basics/README.md

 ....

-[Desribe things to look out for:  R^2, overdetermination ratio, ...]
+-Describe things to look out for:  R^2, overdetermination ratio, ...

 ### Plotting dispersion and DOS

 phonon_dispersion_relations

-[Show how to specify path through BZ]
+-Show how to specify path through BZ

 ### Convergence:

-[Supercell size+cutoffs, number of samples]
+-Supercell size+cutoffs, number of samples
-[plot FC norms]
+-plot FC norms
-[Probable provide data for different supercell sizes? some classical potential?]
+-Probable provide data for different supercell sizes? some classical potential?

 ### Including higher order terms

-[Briefly describe the sequential fitting.]
+-Briefly describe the sequential fitting.

 extract_forceconstants -rc2 5 -rc3 X

-[lineshape ...]
+lineshape ...

 # Some second a bit more complicated example.
 Something with the wurtzite structure?